CoFEH: LLM-driven Feature Engineering Empowered by Collaborative Bayesian Hyperparameter Optimization: Experiment

 \subsection{Effectiveness of Collaborative Tuning}

 In this section, we evaluate the impact of the collaborative tuning framework, which comprises two components: the mutual conditioning mechanism for bidirectional information exchange between FE and HPO, and the dynamic optimizer selector for resource scheduling.
 To isolate their contributions, we conduct an ablation study comparing the full \sys against three variants: (i) w/o Cond, where HPO feedback and meta-feature conditioning are removed, forcing both modules to generate independent proposals that are heuristically paired with the counterpart's current global best for evaluation; (ii) w/o Selector, which replaces dynamic scheduling with a fixed, alternating execution strategy; and (iii) Greedy, the sequential paradigm that follows the standard practice of performing 100 iterations of FE followed by 100 iterations of HPO.
-As illustrated in Figure~\ref{fig:aba_colla}, which plots the average normalized best-so-far validation performance across four representative datasets, the Greedy approach yields the poorest results, confirming the sub-optimality of decoupled optimization.
-We find that ablating either core mechanism significantly degrades convergence; notably, we verify in Appendix~\ref{app:meta_fit} that FE meta-features are essential for enhancing the fitting precision of the HPO surrogate model.
-Ultimately, \sys achieves the highest performance ceiling with a dominant Average Test Rank of 1.25, substantially outperforming the w/o Selector (2.25), w/o Cond (2.75), and Greedy (3.75) variants, confirming the necessity of coupled information-resource management.
+As illustrated in Fig.~\ref{fig:aba_colla}, which plots the average normalized best-so-far validation performance across four representative datasets, the Greedy approach yields the poorest results, confirming the sub-optimality of decoupled optimization.
+We find that ablating either core mechanism significantly degrades convergence.
+Ultimately, \sys achieves the best Average Test Rank of 1.25, substantially outperforming the w/o Selector (2.25), w/o Cond (2.75) variants, confirming the necessity of coupled information-resource management.
+We next analyze the two components separately.

+\textbf{Effect of mutual conditioning.} The w/o Cond variant removes HPO feedback and FE-state conditioning, preventing BO from distinguishing how the same hyperparameter configuration behaves under different transformed datasets.
+The surrogate-fitting analysis in Appendix~\ref{app:meta_fit} provides direct evidence: adding FE meta-features raises the mean Spearman correlation between BO predictions and true performance from 0.587 to 0.691 across the 28 datasets, with especially large gains on FE-sensitive tasks.